Q: Does a homeowners insurance policy cover a home office or home-based business? What about a home-based day care service?

-A: Home office: If you are like many people who occasionally bring work home from the office, most homeowners' policies will cover up to $2,500 for loss of property used or intended for use in a business.
+A: Home office: If you are like many people who occasionally bring work home from the office, most homeowners policies will cover from $1,000 to $2,500 for loss of property used or intended for use in a business.
 This includes coverage for merchandise held as samples or for sale on the insured premises.

-Home-based business: A home-based business (a business in which the primary location of the business is on the premises covered by your homeowners' policy) requires additional insurance for loss and liability coverage.
+Home-based business: A home-based business (a business where the primary location of the business is on the premises covered by your homeowners policy) requires additional insurance for loss and liability coverage.

 Day care: If you provide day care service to a person or persons and receive money or other compensation for such service, you are considered to have a home-based business and must usually obtain additional insurance for this activity.

-A: Many homeowners' policies limit the amount of coverage on money (after $200), or for that of jewelry (after $1,000) and firearms (after $2,000).
+A: Many homeowners policies limit the amount of coverage on money (after $200), or on jewelry (after $1,000) and firearms (after $2,000).
 See your insurance company agent regarding proper insurance and limits on jewelry, furs, cameras, musical instruments, silverware, golfer's equipment, fine arts, postage stamp and sports card collections, and rare and current coins.

 Q: What should I do if someone is hurt on my property or if I have a potential insurance claim?

 A: Any time someone is hurt on your property or you have a potential insurance claim, you should first notify the appropriate emergency personnel (if applicable).
 You should also promptly notify your insurance carrier and/or insurance agent.
 Most insurance policies require you to promptly notify the insurance company of any potential claims.
 Failing to promptly notify the insurer may prevent recovery under the policy later.

 Q: What records should I keep in case of a disaster?

 A home inventory, as well as photos and proof of ownership, makes it easier to file an accurate, detailed insurance claim in case your home is damaged or destroyed.
 A home inventory can also help determine how much coverage you need from your homeowners insurance.
 Go to www.insurance.ohio.gov